Tours of The James Dempsey Mansion

 The Dempsey Mansion is the largest remaining Victorian single-family lumber baron residence in the city, and has been preserved and restored to its opulent nineteenth century grandeur.

-It contains and exhibits the Lifetime Collections of Rev. James Colburn, B.A., M.A., IATSE, Member of the Academy of Television Arts and Sciences.
+It contains and exhibits the lifetime collections of James Colburn, B.A., M.A., IATSE, Member of the Academy of Television Arts and Sciences.
 Genres include antique furniture, paintings, sculpture, historical artifacts, ceramics, handcrafts, and objets d'art.

 A registered Michigan non-profit organization, federal 501(c)3 non-profit status is pending.